iPath Series B S&P 500 VIX Short-Term Futures ETN

 VXX

-The VXX is an exchange-traded note (ETN) designed to track short-term volatility futures.
+VXX is an exchange-traded note (ETN) that tracks short-term volatility futures, not a stock in a traditional sector.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily